ergoplatform/oracle-core/docs/specs/v0.2/Deviation-Checking-Oracle-Pool-Spec.md

 #### Output #1
 The [Epoch Preparation](<#Stage-Epoch-Preparation>) box with the new datapoint

+#### Output #2
+A payment box to the collector.

+In this box an `Int` is held in R4 which represents the index of the collector's [Datapoint](<#Stage-Datapoint>) box within the data-inputs.
+(Because they are sorted in decreasing order, need to provide index of which one is collector's)

+The amount of Ergs inside the payment box is equal to `[Oracle Payout Price]` which is hardcoded into the contracts.

-#### Output #2+
+#### Output #3+
-Payment boxes which are holding Ergs that are sent to each oracle who successfully provided a datapoint within the deviation range, plus an extra payment box to the collector (meaning the collector can get 1 or 2 payment boxes depending if they provide accurate data).
+Payment boxes which are holding Ergs that are sent to each oracle who successfully provided a datapoint within the deviation range.

 The amount of Ergs inside each payment box is equal to `[Oracle Payout Price]` which is hardcoded into the contracts.